OneDeadKey/arsenik/README.md

 ![base, navigation and sym layers on a 33-key keyboard](img/all.svg)

-*Note: The keyboard layout presented here in the illustration is Qwerty but it works with others layouts as well — e.g. Azerty, Ergo‑L, Qwertz, Bépo, …*
+*Note: The keyboard layout presented here in the illustration is Qwerty but it works with other layouts as well — e.g. Azerty, Qwertz, Ergo‑L, Bépo…*

 **Bring the keys to your fingers, rather than moving your fingers to the keys!**